customjack/Minecraft_FreeRPG_1.16/README.md

 The skill trees can be accessed with a very simplistic, Hypixel inspired GUI accessed using ``/frpg``.

 ## Current Updates
-  Check the tags on github for current releases.
+  Current version is 1.4.52, check the tags/releases on GitHub for a current version or build it yourself from source.

 ## Getting Started
 To install on any spigot server, simply drag the ``freerpg-{version}.jar`` file into the plugins folder.